Carlo Taormina: Forza Italia and second Berlusconi government

-"I worked for Berlusconi for years, I know his strategies.
-When I was his legal advisor and asked me to write him laws that protect him from the judiciary, it made no secret of their purpose ad personam.
+I worked for Berlusconi for years, I know his strategies.
+When I was his legal advisor and he asked me to write him laws that protect him from the judiciary, it made no secret of their purpose ad personam.
 And I wrote them even better than they do now Ghedini and Pecorella.
-The one on legitimate suspicion, it seems to me, was in 2002, he needed to move his processes from Milan to Rome.
+The one on legitimate suspicion, it seems to me, was in 2002, he needed to move his trials from Milan to Rome.
 He asked us openly and we, faithful executors of the prince's will, began to write it.
 And we also did a nice job, I have to say: it seemed all right.
 Then one evening in late October, around 11, a call from Ciampi arrived.
 I told Berlusconi that with that change it would no longer be of any use.
-He thought about it for a while and then replied: 'In the meantime, let's do it like that, then we'll see.'
-I was right: in fact the law passed with those changes and it didn't help him."
+He thought about it for a while and then replied: "In the meantime, let's do it like that, then we will see."
+I was right: in fact the law passed with those changes and it did not help him.

+When Berlusconi died in June 2023, Taormina put him alongside Italy's most famous statesmen, such as Alcide De Gasperi, Aldo Moro, Giulio Andreotti, and Bettino Craxi.
+About Forza Italia, Taormina stated that Berlusconi never considered it a party, and that it had a political culture where even communists had a voice and that Berlusconi never hated communists.
+He further stated that he did not regret the ad personam laws, saying: "They were self-defence in the face of the judges' intolerable games."